codecoms/codecoms.github.io/_posts/2014-07-10-AMD-DIY-Gaming-PC-Under-$600.md

   - how-to
 categories: how-to
 blurb: >
-  How to create a gaming computer from scratch for under $600
+  How to create and assemble a gaming computer from scratch for under $600
 ---

 In my spare time I'm a PC Gamer so I need to refresh my gear every 1.5-2 years to stay up to date with the latest games.
 The whole process can set me back about $1,200-$1,500 every time.<br>